jedinym/sqc-text/main.typ

 ) <figure-scaling>

 == Validation Results
-Certain validations performed by MolProbity are heavily influenced by reference data.
+Certain validations performed by MolProbity (namely bond lengths, bond angles, and torsion angles) are heavily influenced by reference data.
 Unfortunately, the datasets used by PDB are not publicly available.
-After an email inquiry, PDB referred us to the MolProbity paper from 2017
+After an email inquiry, PDB referred us to the MolProbity paper from 2017 @molprobity-more-data.
-@molprobity-more-data.
 According to this paper, MolProbity in the PDB pipeline should be using the data provided by the Richardson Laboratory at Duke University.
 However, even after using their datasets from GitHub, some validations produced slightly different results.
 Without access to the specific files used by PDB, it is difficult to determine the cause of these discrepancies.

 #pagebreak()
 = Conclusion
 In this thesis, we aimed to reimplement parts of the PDB validation pipeline to improve the throughput of structure validation and allow local deployment.
-Utilizing modern cloud technologies, we developed an easily scalable solution hosted in the _MetaCentrum_ virtual organization, that can be simply accessed using a Python library.
+Utilizing modern cloud technologies, we developed an easily scalable solution hosted in the MetaCentrum virtual organization, that can be simply accessed using a Python library.
 Additionally, the service defines an output schema, facilitating its use.
 The deployment is fully automated and can be easily extended to other Kubernetes clusters.
+The implementation is ready for upcoming projects in the Structural bioinformatics research group at the National Centre for Biomolecular Research such as validations of hundreds of millions of predicted structures from _AlphaFoldDB_ or fast iterative validations.

 == Future plans
 Even though the implemented solution offers practical validation of structures,